 The University of Kent was the first UK Higher Education Institution to issue the European Diploma Supplement and was awarded the Diploma Supplement Label in 2009.

-Kent is a member of the Santander Group, a European Universities Network comprising almost 40 members from 16 European countries.
+The University of Kent is a member of the SGroup, a European Universities Network comprising of over 30 members from 16 European countries.
 It was founded in May 1992 in Spain with the aim of establishing special academic, cultural and socio-economic ties and exchanging best practice, to enhance the development of European education and research policies.

 In 2012 the European Commission's Jean Monnet Programme awarded funding to the University's Brussels School of International Studies (BSIS) to establish a Jean Monnet Chair.
 The University of Kent also received a European Module grant from the same programme to fund the development of a new law teaching module on EU Migration Law.

 In 2013, the University was successful in all three of its applications for a Jean Monnet Award.
 This success funds a Jean Monnet Centre of Excellence that combines the expertise of the Univertisty of Kent's recently launched Global European Centre (GEC) with leading expertise from four Asian Pacific partners to investigate the idea of Normative Power Europe in relation to Asia; a Jean Monnet Chair within the GEC for Professor Elena Korosteleva; and a Jean Monnet Multi-Lateral Research Group (MRG) led by Dr Tom Casier, Senior Lecturer in International Relations at the Univeristy of Kent's Brussels School of International Studies (BSIS).